Essential Oils: Some Things to Consider

 - Boycott the use of oils from rare or endangered plants.
 You’ll find lists of them available on the internet; I’ve offered one at the top of the list of Sources (below).

-- Steer clear of buying from or getting involved with companies that market essential oils through tiered marketing schemes unless you feel seriously well-equipped to navigate their claims.
+- Steer clear of buying from or getting involved with companies that market essential oils through tiered marketing schemes.
+Unfortunately that means checking with everyone who encourages you to use essential oils as to where they're getting their oils and their information.

-To safe guard your health and the health of those you might administer essential oils to, consider following guidelines like these:
+To safe guard your health and the health of those you might administer essential oils to, consider these guidelines:

 - Do not take them internally